The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/openers.md

 ---
 # Dragoon Opener and Rotation

 The primary use of the Opener is to prepare your cooldown alignment for the rest of the encounter.
-With our new job design, it’s possible that we’ll actually have fight-specific openers down the stretch, and they’ll all be added here!
+With our new job design, it’s possible that we’ll actually have fight-specific openers down the stretch.

-These openers have not been too thoroughly tested as of yet, so please take them with a grain of salt, and if you discover anything that flies counter to what we have listed here, please don’t hesitate to ask!

 ## Standard Opener